 Delivers low-voltage pulses through 6 electrode pads.
 The 24 different modes, including deep tissue, allow the TENS unit to deliver the perfect results.
 Timer can be set for between 10 and 60 minutes of continuous use.

 Sometimes delivers too much electrical pulse, which can be painful.

 The term “TENS” is short for transcutaneous electrical nerve stimulation.
-It’s a type of therapy that treats pain using low-voltage electrical current.
+It’s a type of therapy that treats pain using a low-voltage electrical current.
 TENS treatments usually focus on joint and nerve pain in the back, neck, elbow, wrist, ankle, and other high-impact areas.
 While most users turn to TENS for chronic pain, many use it for pain relief after a traumatic injury, after surgery, or to combat arthritis.
 The TENS unit delivers a current to the body using electrode pads placed on the skin in the area where pain is felt.

 Research on TENS treatment, both how it works and if it works, is relatively slim, but the treatment method dates back to the 1960s.
 It was then that the “gate control” theory of pain gained popularity.
 This is the theory upon which TENS technology was developed.
 Gate control is based on the idea that stimulating nerves closes a “gate” response in the spinal cord that can block the pain sensation.
 In short, the brain can’t process the pain because it’s busy processing the sensation created by the TENS unit.
 Pain relief to the area typically begins right away.
 It may stop shortly after the treatment ends, or it may last longer.

 A second theory on why TENS treatment helps some is based on the idea that stimulating nerves in an affected area might help your body produce endorphins.
 Endorphins are chemicals that create pleasurable feelings, and they can diminish your brain’s perception of pain.